google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 # and the serial number of the Android device (found using `adb devices`).
 # Add `--help` to see options
 # Add `--server` to specify a server URL (default is http://localhost:8080)
+# Add `--spirvopt=-O` to run `spirv-opt -O` on every shader.
 glsl-to-spv-worker galaxy-s9-vulkan --adbID 21372144e90c7fae
 ```

+Note that running `spirv-opt` on each shader by adding the `--spirvopt=ARGS` argument
+can help find additional bugs that would otherwise not be found.
+This approach can also find bugs in `spirv-opt` itself.

 You should see `No job` repeatedly output to the terminal.